Neural Fields as World Models: Discussion

 \section{Discussion}

-We proposed that neural fields, spatially organized recurrent networks with local connectivity, offer a biologically plausible implementation of world models.
-Four lines of evidence support this hypothesis.
-First, the architecture aligns with known cortical organization: retinotopic structure parallels visual cortex, and motor-gated channels implement the same gain modulation found in posterior parietal cortex \citep{salinas2000gain, andersen1997multimodal}.
-Animals likely learn world models by collecting sensorimotor experience and extracting predictive structure \citep{nagai2019predictive}.
-Neural fields align with this view because spatial structure is preserved by construction rather than learned through compression.
-Second, local connectivity proves sufficient to learn ballistic physics: trajectories emerge from wave-like propagation through the field, and predictions traverse intermediate locations rather than teleporting as in latent-space models (Experiment 1).
-Third, the spatial structure supports effective policy learning: dream-trained policies transfer to reality with minimal sim-to-real gap (Experiment 2).
-Fourth, a computational precursor to body schema emerges from visuomotor prediction alone.
-Motor-gated channels spontaneously develop body-selective encoding, discovering the distinction between self and world through sensorimotor experience (Experiment 3).
+We proposed that motor-gated neural fields can learn world models that support three cognitively relevant capacities while respecting three neurobiological constraints: spatial maps, local lateral dynamics, and gain-like motor modulation.
+Three results provide preliminary evidence.
+First, local connectivity proves sufficient to learn ballistic physics: trajectories emerge from wave-like propagation through the field, and predictions traverse intermediate locations rather than teleporting as in latent-space models (Experiment 1).
+Second, the spatial structure supports learning a new control task through a frozen differentiable simulator: policies trained through neural-field rollouts transfer to reality with a smaller sim-to-real gap than the latent baseline (Experiment 2).
+Third, a computational precursor to body schema emerges from visuomotor prediction alone.
+Motor-gated channels develop body-selective encoding without explicit body labels (Experiment 3).